tku-master-code/.github/profile/README.md

 * 7/25 ~ 8/14: **relaxation (synopsys purple 100)**
 * 8/15 ~ 9/12: **free (no too much easy)**

-"If you finished the problem, please labeled the issue."
+*If you finished the problem, please labeled the issue.*
 -K.Tsubasa